ci-richard-mcelhinney/nhaystack/README.md

 By the way, the reason that we added the `navNameFormat` to the `equip` was so that it would show up in our nav tree as "AHU1", rather than "my_equip".
-By default the `navName` of any object is just its AX displayName, but you can rig the nav tree so that alternate names are used.
+By default the `navName` of any object is just its N4 displayName, but you can rig the nav tree so that alternate names are used.
 This is important because you must always ensure that all the children of a nav tree item have a unique `navName`.